 If you’re having to split open wood for a fire, or just need a place to set your firewood while you continue looking for more, then you may want to set up a shelter of some kind to prevent your wood from continuously getting rained on.

-Now if there’s no shelter nearby and you don’t have a tent, then you’re best bet is to find out what direction the rain is blowing and try to use your body to block out as much of the rain as possible.
+Now if there’s no shelter nearby and you don’t have a tent, then your best bet is to find out what direction the rain is blowing and try to use your body to block out as much of the rain as possible.

 Step Six: Stack Wood Efficiently